Order-based Structure Learning without Score Equivalence: An empirical Bayes model for order-based structure learning

-The first assumption, known as the ``omega-min'' condition, has been commonly used in the literature~\citep{van2013ell}.
-Since by Remark~\ref{rmk:min.trace}, we have that $p^{-1} \sum_{j = 1}^p (\omega_j^{\sigma}/\omega^*) > 1$ for any $\sigma \notin [\sigma^*]$, such a constant $\eta = \eta(n)$ always exists; Assumption~\ref{A:omega} just requires that $\eta^{-1}$ can be bounded away from zero.
 The second assumption says that when we are given an ordering $\sigma \in [\sigma^*]$, the pre-specified DAG selection procedure is able to identify the true DAG with high probability.
 This is a very mild assumption since if the ordering is known, one can often apply an existing consistent algorithm for high-dimensional variable selection to select the parent set of node $j$ for each $j \in [p]$ separately~\citep{ben2011high, yu2017learning, shojaie2010penalized, cao2019posterior, lee2019minimax}.
-Note that we do not need any assumption on the behavior of $\hat{G}_\sigma$ when $\sigma \notin [\sigma^*]$.
-Among many possible DAG selection methods, we use the MAP estimator defined in~\eqref{def.map} for the following reason.
+We do not need any assumption on the behavior of $\hat{G}_\sigma$ when $\sigma \notin [\sigma^*]$.
+Among many possible DAG selection methods, we use the estimator defined in~\eqref{def.map} for the following reason.
 If some other DAG selection method is used, for any $\sigma \notin [\sigma^*]$, there is no guarantee that $\hat{G}_\sigma$ has a sufficiently large posterior score compared with other DAGs in $\cG_p^\sigma$, and the resulting posterior distribution on the order space $\bbS^p$ could be very irregular and contain more sub-optimal local modes.
 However, no existing consistency result can be readily applied to the estimator~\eqref{def.map} due to the non-decomposable posterior score it uses.
 We prove in the following proposition that it does have strong consistency for DAG selection, and it satisfies Assumption~\ref{A:freq} with $\zeta(p) = 4p^{-1}$.
-Note that all the three conditions assumed in Proposition~\ref{prop:freq} are commonly used in the literature: (C\ref{A:eigen}) is known as the restricted eigenvalue condition, (C\ref{A:beta-min}) is often called the $\beta$-min condition~\citep{lee2019minimax}, and (C\ref{A:prior}) assumes prior parameters are properly chosen.
+All the three conditions assumed in Proposition~\ref{prop:freq} are commonly used in the literature: (C\ref{A:eigen}) is known as the restricted eigenvalue condition, (C\ref{A:prior}) assumes prior parameters are properly chosen, and (C\ref{A:beta-min}) is often called the $\beta$-min condition~\citep{lee2019minimax}.
+Except universal constants, all parameters are allowed to depend on $n$.

 \begin{proposition} Suppose $\max_j |\Pa_j(G^*)| \leq \din$, and the following conditions hold. \begin{enumerate}[({C}1)] \item There exist $\vmin, \vmax > 0$ and a universal constant $\delta > 0$ such that